 Mobility has become a staple, not an option, for today’s workers.
 The MSPs who can implement, configure, and secure those platforms are benefiting from those higher margin deliverables.
 The possibilities are wide-ranging, including:

 - Office 365

 - Email security and encryption technologies

 Forward-thinking SMBs no longer relegate these tools to their remote workforce.
 Enablement is the new focal point, with businesses designing and building more resilient and flexible tech ecosystems that help increase employee productivity and raise job satisfaction levels.
 Whether in a meeting room or at a conference 2,000 miles away, mobile platforms will allow workers to complete even their most important assignments without missing a beat.

 The best part for MSPs?
 The opportunities for delivering and supporting these technologies continue to rise as the number of SMBs keeps expanding.
 Most simply can’t do it on their own, especially with the increasing amount of cybersecurity and data management requirements being driven by new industry rules and regulations.

 After all, you can’t have an “island” without a layer of perimeter protection.
-VPNs, email security and encryption are essential elements of that edge defense for mobile workers.
-Whether in the field or at a desk in at their corporate headquarters, MSPs have an opportunity, if not a responsibility, to provide end users with the tools they need to get the job done.
+VPNs, email security, and encryption are essential elements of that edge defense for mobile workers.
+Whether in the field or at a desk in their corporate headquarters, MSPs have an opportunity, if not a responsibility, to provide end users with the tools they need to get the job done.